lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 ## Summary

-Predict the signal required for sodium hypochlorite dosing pumps in a drinking water treatment plant to achieve the desired free chlorine level after 10 minutes of contact with water, based on the characteristics of the incoming water.
+Predict the pulse frequency required for sodium hypochlorite dosing pumps in a drinking water treatment plant to achieve the desired free chlorine level after 10 minutes of contact, based on the characteristics of the incoming water.

 ## Background